UniversitaDellaCalabria/Django-MDQ/README.md

 pyff pipelines/garr.fd
 ````

-You should have aan output of this kind
+You should have an output of this kind
 ````
 total size:     6003
 selected:       6003